List of Marvel Comics characters: T: Larry Trask

-Trask later blames the X-Men for his father's death, and uses Bolivar's notes to create a new, stronger wave of Sentinels.
-He is aided in his effort by Federal Judge Robert Chalmers, a friend of Bolivar's who knew Larry's secret.
+Following his father's death, Trask uses Bolivar's notes to create a new, stronger wave of Sentinels.
+He is aided in his effort by Federal Judge Robert Chalmers, a friend of Bolivar.
 Trask creates a base for his Sentinels in the Colorado Rockies, and orders robots to abduct and detain all known mutants.
 One of these mutants is Alex Summers whom Larry gives a containment suit to control his unstable powers.
-Chalmers becomes disillusioned with Larry's plans, and forcefully removes Larry's medallion, hoping that Larry would cease his attacks on mutants if he learned the truth about his own mutation.
-This, however, backfires; when a furious Larry orders the Sentinels to destroy all mutants, he himself was targeted for annihilation.
+Following a series of conflicts with the X-Men, Trask is killed when one of his Sentinels falls onto him.